QED-92/cyber-security/modules/sqlmap/sqlmap_notes.md

 ### Anti-CSRF Token Bypass

 Anti CSRF-tokens is a defense against automated penetration testing tools.
-This requires each request to have a valid token by actually interacting with the web page.
+This requires each request to have a valid token, obtained by actually interacting with the web page.

 SQLmap can attempt to bypass this defense by passing the CSRF-token to the **--csrf-token** flag.